 7.4 In addition to the Compensation set forth above, Agency shall also be entitled to compensation for return of merchandise, tangible things and the like (“Goods”).
 If Client receives the return of Goods on any Account placed with Agency for Services, Agency shall charge, and Client shall pay, one half (1/2) of the Fees payable to Agency by Client.

-7.5 Unless otherwise waived by Agency, an advance non-refundable fee in the amount of $750 is required to initiate our services for any client with a single claim placement valued under USD$10,000.
+7.5 Unless otherwise waived by Agency, an advance non-refundable fee in the amount of $49.00 USD is required to initiate our services for each claim placed.
 If not in advance, the fee is applied and deducted from any future earned commission by Agency.

 7.6 Cases that proceed to Agency’s legal department for further collection efforts (“Legal Accounts”) will be subject to a rate increase to fifty percent (50%) of any amounts collected.
 Legal Accounts are Accounts where a demand by an attorney has been made or where any effort by Agency’s legal department has been made to collect on the Account placed by Client.